robertsdotpm/p2pd/docs/source/python/basics.rst

 Alr1ght people, P2PD uses Python's 'asynchronous' features to run everything in an event loop.
-You might want to use the special 'REPL' that the asyncio module provides to run these examples:
+You might want to use the special 'REPL' that the asyncio module provides to run these examples.
+It's available on (very) recent versions of Python like 3.8 or higher.
+Otherwise, P2PD has a function called async_test(name_of_async_func, arg_tup) that can be used to run async code.

 .. code-block:: shell